hectorproko/Quartz/content/Intellipaat/Assignments/AWS/AWS DevOps/Case Study/Case Study – AWS DevOps_AWS DevOps_AWS Weekday BC = 2301080808.md

 	Next, for the source stage, I choose AWS CodeCommit as the source provider.
 I pick the repository "php_page" and set the branch to "php".
 	<br>![[Pasted image 20231026135039.png|400]]
-	*I chose the "php" branch because that's where I stored the web pages and scripts* %%Maybe merge to main%%
+	*I chose the "php" branch because that's where I stored the web pages and scripts*

 	In the "Add build stage", I selected AWS CodeBuild as my build provider.
 I set the region to "US East (N. Virginia)".
 When it came to selecting a project name, I realized I needed to create a new one.
 So, I opted to create "SimpleZIP" right there by clicking the "Create project" button.
 Once "SimpleZIP" was successfully created in the AWS CodeBuild console, I proceeded.
 I didn't add any environment variables at this stage.
 For the build type, I chose "Simple build" to trigger a single build.
 	<br>![[Pasted image 20231024145833.png|470]]